 individuals access expert information, support and resources online, in print and in person annually.

-of 2015 program attendees said they can use what they learned in their day-to-day activities.
+of 2016 program participants said they can use what they learned in their day-to-day activities.

 of surveyed healthcare pros are initiating conversations with patients about the impact of cancer on work more frequently than they did before attending the 2014 Educational Series.